pratimabadde26-cell/api-documentation-sample/README.md

 The API provides an endpoint for registering a new API client and obtaining an access token.

+The Simple Grocery Store API requires an API client to be registered before making authenticated requests.

+**Register a New API Client**

+Use the following endpoint to register a new API client:

+POST /api-clients

+**Request Body**

+The request body requires a client name and email address.

+{
+  "clientName": "YourName",
+  "clientEmail": "yourname@email.com"
+}

+**Parameters**

+Parameter	    Required	   Type	      Description

+clientName 	  String	      Yes	      Name of the API client

+clientEmail 	 String     	 Yes	      Email address used to register the client

+Successful Response

+HTTP 201 Created

+A successful request returns an access token:

+{
+  "accessToken": "YOUR_ACCESS_TOKEN"
+}

+Error Response

+If the API client has already been registered, the API returns:

+HTTP 409 Conflict

+{
+  "error": "API client already registered.
+Try a different email."
+}

+**Status Codes**

+StatusCode	      Description

+201             	API client created successfully
+409              API client already registered

 **API Documentation Structure**

 This documentation is organised into the following sections: